martintrojer/martintrojer.github.com/content/post/2026-04-12-cognitive-debt-is-the-real-tax.md

 In many software companies the percentage of AI generated code is going up fast.
 The code churn is accelerating because of both developer-led features and fully automated AI cleanups and codemods.
 Many developers feel much more productive and their number of landed changes has gone up a lot.
 The shipped code seems to work ok, and if not the AI agent can often root cause and fix bugs quickly.

 AI makes it much easier to outpace shared understanding of the codebase.
-What is happening now in many large codebases is that teams keep shipping while quietly losing the plot.
+What's happening now in many large codebases is that teams keep shipping while quietly losing the plot.

-Working code is not the same as understood code.
+Working code isn't the same as understood code.
 A system can appear to behave.
 Tests can pass.
 None of that means the team has a real shared understanding of what the code is doing, why it was written that way, or what will break when it changes.

-And new code is not the same as trusted code.
+And new code isn't the same as trusted code.
 Generated code can look clean, sensible and well-structured.
 It can even survive review.
-That still does not mean people really trust it.
+That still doesn't mean people really trust it.
 Trust comes from scrutiny, repetition, and seeing how the thing behaves when reality gets involved.

-And trusted code is not the same as used code.
+And trusted code isn't the same as used code.
 Used code has survived contact with reality.
 It has been lived with.
-That kind of code carries operational memory in a way that fresh output does not.
+That kind of code carries operational memory in a way that fresh output doesn't.

 What concretely is this new cognitive debt that we are sleepwalking into?